 Methodology

-To better understand the problem space, the product team conducted a series of collaborative workshops and stakeholder interviews over several weeks.
+To better understand the problem space, the product team conducted a series of collaborative workshops and stakeholder interviews over few weeks.
 These sessions involved internal teams responsible for managing submissions and client communications, allowing us to capture operational challenges and identify opportunities for improvement.
+We began with card sorting exercises to better understand how users conceptualised communication categories and message types.
+This helped us define the underlying information structure before moving into deeper discovery work.
+From there, we developed detailed journey maps and interaction flows to visualise the communication process across the three user groups.
+These artefacts helped clarify the complexity of the interactions and informed the structure of the proposed solution.

 Design & Prototyping

 Once the core interaction model was defined, I moved into the prototyping phase, translating the conceptual workflows into interactive prototypes that demonstrated how communication could be embedded directly within the platform experience.
+The prototypes allowed us to test the proposed workflow with users and validate whether the system supported their real communication needs during data submission and validation cycles.
+Following successful validation, the designs were refined into high-fidelity interfaces, which were then prepared for development.

 Cross-Functional Collaboration

 Engineering collaboration was embedded throughout the entire process.
 At least one developer participated in each discovery and design stage, which proved invaluable when exploring technically complex interactions.
+Having engineering expertise within arm’s reach allowed us to quickly evaluate feasibility, refine ideas in real time, and significantly accelerate the design process for this multi-stakeholder feature.